Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Experiments and Results

-Note that the policy to be trained here has a continuous action space, while the action space of RL-trained policies is discrete.
-A continuous action space may lead to unrealistic behavior because the trained policy is very likely to decide to take actions frequently, applying a small amount of fertilizer and irrigation every day, which is impractical for farmers to follow.
-Thus, we also evaluated the trained policies with 'round', in which we round the action determined by the policy to the closest value in the action space $\mathcal A$ used in RL training.
-The evaluation results of the trained policies are shown in Table \ref{table:3}.
-The application history following Trained Policy 5 and its corresponding IL-trained policy is also visualized in Figure \ref{fig: super partial} for illustration purpose.
-Based on these results, the IL-trained policies under partial observation achieved higher cumulative rewards compared to the baseline policy with both RF 1 and 5.
-In addition, the actions determined by the IL-trained policies are very similar to those from the experts, and almost identical when actions are actions.
+Note that the policy to be trained here has a continuous action space, while RL-trained policies have a discrete action space.
+A continuous action space may lead to unrealistic results because the trained policy may decide to take actions frequently, applying a small amount of fertilizer and irrigation every day, which is impractical for farmers to follow.
+Thus, we evaluated the IL-trained policies by rounding the outputs of the network to the closest value in the action space $\mathcal A$ \eqref{eq:action space} used in RL training.
+The evaluation results of the trained policies from both case studies are shown in Table \ref{table:super_partial}.
+According to Table \ref{table:super_partial}, for the Florida case, the IL-Trained Policy 1 under partial observation achieves extremely similar results compared with the RL-Trained Policy 1, with only a negligible decrease of 1.4\% in the cumulative reward, and the IL-Trained Policy 5 achieves exactly the same results as the RL-Trained Policy 5.
+For the Zaragoza case, both the trained policies under partial observation achieve a slightly larger cumulative reward than the RL-trained policies, which can be explained by the nature of IL (learning of the mapping between states and preferred actions) and further by the random initialization of the Q-network as we previously explained.
+In conclusion, IL can successfully find optimal crop management policies under partial observation that achieve a much better outcome than the baseline policy in different locations with different goals.